According to most Evangelicals, God is in the soul-saving business. He really, really, really wants to save sinners from their sins. 2 Peter 3:9 says:

 Have you ever wondered, if God really, really, really wants to save sinners, why does he make it so hard for them to be saved?
 Most of the people born into this world will end up living in countries where Christianity is not the dominate religion.
 And we know empirically that people tend to choose the dominate religion of their country and/or their parents as their own.
 Why do most Americans claim to be Christians?
 Simple.
 The United States is a nation that is predominantly Christian.
 So it is for Muslims, Jews, Buddhists, etc.

 I am a Star Trek fan.
 Anyone who has watched Star Trek: The Next Generation has heard Captain Jean-Luc Picard (Patrick Stewart) say to Commander William Riker (Jonathan Frakes), “Make it so, number one.”
-And what the Captain Picard orders, Riker makes it happen.
+And what Captain Picard orders, Riker makes happen.
 Shouldn’t it be that way with God?
-If God really, really, really wants sinners to be saved, can’t he just say, “Make it so, number three (the Holy Spirit).”
+If God really, really, really wants sinners to be saved, can’t he just say, “Make it so, number three (the Holy Spirit)?”
 If God is this all-powerful, all-consuming deity, why do most people in non-Christian countries live and die believing in and worshiping the gods of other religions?
 Why can’t God “make it so?”

-If you have attended a midweek prayer (gossip) meeting at a Baptist church, you know the importance of begging God and pleading with him to save lost family members, neighbors, Catholics, Muslims, Buddhists, liberal Christians, and anyone and everyone else who is deemed headed for Hell.
-This is one strange ritual, one that even in my Christian days left me a bit perplexed.
-On one hand, Evangelicals preach that Jesus really, really, really wants to save everyone (Calvinists wink and say, just kidding).
+If you have attended a midweek prayer (gossip) meeting at a Baptist church, you know the importance of begging God and pleading with him to save lost family members, neighbors, Catholics, Muslims, Buddhists, liberal Christians, atheists, and anyone else who is deemed headed for Hell.
+This is one strange ritual that, even in my Christian days, left me a bit perplexed.
+On the one hand, Evangelicals preach that Jesus really, really, really wants to save everyone (Calvinists wink and say, just kidding).
 But on the other hand, Evangelical preachers tell congregants that they need to storm the throne room in Heaven with their intercessory prayers on behalf of the lost.
 Mention them by name, preachers say, leaving the question, what, the omniscient God doesn’t know their name already?
 Of course, some Evangelicals do take a shorthand approach to the matter, saying: Dear Jesus, bless the missionaries and save the lost, in Jesus’ name, Amen.
 Meet you at Dairy Queen, Bro.
 Bob!
 I remember one church member telling me she only prayed over her food once a day.
 No need to pray more than once a day, she said, God knows what I am going to eat.
 At the time, I was a pray-over-every-meal kind of Christian — except ice cream after church (no prayer needed).
 I told congregants a sure way to choke when eating was to eat food that had not been prayed over.

 So it was with sinners.
-I encouraged church members to pray for lost people — every day, and during every church service, especially midweek prayer meeting.
-I was taught by the pastors of my youth that if I would just pray, pray, and pray for sinners, that God would one day gloriously save them from their sins.
+I encouraged church members to pray for lost people — every day, and during every church service, especially the midweek prayer meeting.
+I was taught by the pastors of my youth that if I would just pray, pray, and pray for sinners, God would one day gloriously save them from their sins.
 This, of course, proved to be a fanciful distortion of reality.
 Much like prayers for healing, most prayers for the salvation of the lost went unanswered.
 If God really, really, really wants to save sinners from their sins, why are so few intercessory prayers answered?
 I listened to Godly, old church matrons pray and weep for their lost husbands/children for decades without success.
 Their heathen loved ones lived, died, and split Hell wide open — to use the vernacular of Baptist preachers.
 Thousands of prayers have been prayed on my behalf since I publicly divorced myself from Jesus, yet I remain as lost as lost can be.
 Why is that?

 As a Christian, I wondered why God didn’t honor the prayers of the faithful.
-What, was God in sitting on his throne in Heaven, playing one little, two little, three little sinners, putting a mark in the prayers ledger every time a prayer was uttered for a sinner?
+What, was God sitting on his throne in Heaven, playing one little, two little, three little sinners, putting a mark in the prayer ledger every time a prayer was uttered for a sinner?
 How many marks does a saved soul make?
 Evidently, it’s more than a few thousand, or even tens of thousands.
 If God isn’t willing that any should perish, but all should come to repentance — not you LGBTQ people, you have committed the unpardonable sin — why doesn’t God save sinners without all the requisite begging and pleading?

 1 John 5:14.
 15 says: